-A: Bath time for my pooch Lulu used to resemble scenes from “The Miracle Worker.”
+Bath time for my pooch Lulu used to resemble a scene from “The Miracle Worker.”
 But that was before I discovered do-it-yourself dog washes.
 With Lulu safely and somewhat solemnly tethered to the wall inside a waist-high tub, I could scrub away to my heart’s delight.
 This option saves me the headache of chasing her around the tub, and it saves water because I rely on a doggy “spa” that uses low-flow aerators to conserve water.
 It’s a much cheaper option than hiring a groomer, and it works well for my short-haired pooch.

-Since springtime seems to trigger a dog’s need to romp through the tulips, gladiolas, mud puddles and just about anything else in their paths, groomer Nancy Rector of Dogma Dog Care offers five secrets that will help you cut costs and conserve energy while caring for your dirty dog.
+Since springtime seems to trigger a dog’s need to romp through the tulips, mud puddles and just about anything else in their paths, groomer Nancy Rector of Dogma Dog Care offers five secrets that will help you cut costs and conserve energy while caring for your dirty dog.

 1. A good offense is the best defense against heavy shedders.